 Please see that the pay period dates, name, sam id, position number, employee class, department name, organization code, and FTE are completed if using a blank time report.
-This information will be pre-printed once the employee has been set-up on the department account.

 BBF (Balance Brought Forward):

-Record the total time shown on the previous time report for a work week that is split between two pay periods.
+Keep track of the total time shown on the previous time report for a work week that is split between two pay periods.
 This is considered the "balance brought forward" and will enable you to correctly report hours for a split week without referring back to the previous time report.

 PP (Pay Period):

 Indicates the ending date of the time being reported.
-Please enter the information if it is not pre-printed.

 Report regular hours worked each day.
 Minutes should be recorded using 15 minute increments.
 If more than 8 hours are worked, the extra hours become overtime when 40 hours have been physically worked for the week.